 Shopping

+Shopping is intended for the purchase of groceries, medications, or other items that support the health, safety, and well-being of a member.
+This may be done by the attendant on behalf of the individual or the attendant may accompany the individual to assist with this task.
 Neither the provider nor the attendant can charge the member for transportation costs incurred in the performance of this task.

 Ambulation

-Ambulation is a personal care task that involves non-skilled assistance with walking/transferring while taking the usual precautions for safety (that is, standby assistance, gentle support of an elbow for balance or assuring balance of a walker).
+Ambulation is a personal care task that involves non-skilled assistance with walking or transferring while taking the usual precautions for safety (that is, standby assistance, gentle support of an elbow for balance or assuring balance of a walker).
 This does not involve nursing intervention.
 No special precautions are needed other than for safety measures.

 To facilitate safe member ambulation or movement, the attendant may need to ensure safe pathways throughout the home for the member.
 Examples include those who use wheelchairs, walkers or crutches, or for members with visual impairment.
-The attendant care provider or member (or member's representative) addresses this activity during orientation and on an ongoing basis for an attendant who provides services to a member needing assistance.
+The attendant care provider or member (or authorized representative (AR)) addresses this activity during orientation and on an ongoing basis for an attendant who provides services to a member needing assistance.

 The member’s primary care provider (PCP) may request specific ambulation orders.
-If ambulation is authorized as a nursing task, the service coordinator must not authorize ambulation as a non-skilled task on Form H2060 and any addendums to Form H2060.
+If ambulation is authorized as a nursing task, the service coordinator must not authorize ambulation as a non-skilled task on Form H2060, Form H6516, and any addendums to Form H2060.
 Authorizing ambulation as a nursing task and at the same time as a non-skilled task is a duplication of services.
-When completing the functional assessment on Form H2060 and any addendums to Form H2060, the service coordinator must consider the individual's need for ambulation.
+When completing the functional assessment on Form H2060 and any addendums to Form H2060, the service coordinator must consider the member's need for ambulation.
 If it appears the member needs both skilled and non-skilled ambulation assistance, the service coordinator must document in the case record why and how the member requires both.
 The service coordinator can approve both if there is no duplication.

 Escort

-Escorting is for healthcare-related appointments and does not include the direct transportation of the member, or the communication of the member’s health information, by the attendant.
-Transportation for Medicaid recipients is available in every county through the Medical Transportation Program.
+Escorting is for healthcare-related appointments and does not include the direct transportation of the member, or the receipt or exchange of health information by the attendant.
+Escort services may be provided for safety needs to enter or exit a building, or to remain safe during wait time while attending medical appointments.
+Transportation for Medicaid members to Medicaid appointments is available in every county through the Medical Transportation Program (MTP).
 Transportation is not included as an activity in the escort task.
-See Section 8200, Consumer Directed Services, for information.

 Protective Supervision

 The purpose of protective supervision is to assure the health and welfare of a member with a cognitive impairment, memory impairment or physical weakness.
-Protective supervision is authorized by the MCO, and assures supervision of the member during instances in which the member’s informal support is unavailable.
+Protective supervision is authorized by the MCO and assures supervision of the member during instances in which the member’s informal support is unavailable.

 Protective supervision is supervision only and does not include the delivery of personal care tasks.
-Protective supervision is appropriate when it is necessary to protect the member from injury due to his/her cognitive/memory impairment and/or physical weakness.
-If left unattended, for instance, the member may wander outside, turn on electrical appliances and burn himself/herself, or try to walk and then fall.
+Protective supervision is appropriate when it is necessary to protect the member from injury due to her or his cognitive/memory impairment and/or physical weakness.
+If left unattended, for instance, the member may wander outside, turn on electrical appliances and burn herself or himself, or try to walk and then fall.
 Protective supervision is not routinely authorized for members who can safely live on their own, nor is it intended to provide 24-hour care.
+Protective supervision is not a benefit of CFC and can be on a member’s individual service plan (ISP), even if the member receives CFC.

 Exercise